jeonghopark/SketchSynthVideo-Simple/readme.md

 <hr>

-## Short description
+## Description
 A video version of SketchSynth. (<a target="_blank" href="https://github.com/jeonghopark/SketchSynth-Simple">SketchSynth Github</a>) It behaves like Sketchsynth and can import video files.
 Video format should be mp4 or mov.
 Changing the effect of the video creates other sound patterns.

-- Import a video (mov or mp4, Shortcut key is 'o')
+- Import a video (mov or mp4, A shortcut key is 'o')
-- Press "space bar" to generate sound play or pause.
+- Press "space bar" to generate a sound play or pause.
 - Change the contrast and brightness parameters for better detections
 - Optional effects are Edgeview, Contourview and Pixelview
-- Dropdown menu for audio out devices
+- Choosable for audio out devices

 ## Support
 If you like this experiment development, please support me.